kahlow/YTC-Dev-PreCourse/functions/functions.md

 #Functions

-What is a function
+What is a function?
 A function is a named set of instructions that may or may not take parameters.
 You can define a function in your program and use built in functions included with your language of choice.

     function addTwoNumbers(int num1, int num2)
         return num1 + num2